openthread/ot-docs/site/en/guides/border-router/ot-commissioner-android.md

 1. Go back to **App info** and select **FORCE STOP**
 1. Close the Settings app and restart the Thread app

-## Join the network
+## Join after commissioning

-Next, on the Joiner device, [join the Thread network](joiner-start-thread.md) and test network connectivity.
+Next, on the Joiner device, join the Thread network [after commissioning](joiner-start-thread.md) and test network connectivity.

 ## License